BEESLab/Arcanum/README.md

 $ mkdir -p /root/extensions/custom/
 $ cp -r ~/Sample_Extensions/Custom/* /root/extensions/custom/
 ```
-Download all recordings and JS scripts for DOM element anotations from the artifact Git repository and put them in the `/root/` directory in the container:
+Download all recordings and JS scripts for DOM element annotations from the artifact Git repository and put them in the `/root/` directory in the container:
 ```
 $ mkdir -p /root/recordings/
 $ cp -r ~/recordings/* /root/recordings/